-It is thought to be unlikely that Thomas Markle will meet Meghan's daughter Lilibet in the near future, given the reported distance between them.
+It is thought to be unlikely that Thomas Markle will meet Meghan's two children in the near future, given the reported distance between them.

-On how Doria helps out around the house, she added, "Doria apparently enjoys feeding wee Archie organic food and she’s also a trained yoga instructor as well.
-I have these visions of them doing baby yoga together, so I think he’s definitely a very cool, Californian baby.”
+"Doria apparently enjoys feeding wee Archie organic food and she’s also a trained yoga instructor as well.
+I have these visions of them doing baby yoga together, so I think he’s definitely a very cool, Californian baby," she reportedly added.

 Who are Meghan Markle's siblings?

 Meghan has two older half-siblings—Thomas Jr and Samantha.
 Meghan's father Thomas Markle had previously been married to Roslyn Markle and the pair had two children together.
 However, none of the extended family were invited to the royal wedding and relations have been tense ever since.